StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 What weapons have been changed?
 -
-The list is quite extensive (see the WEAPON\_CHANGES.txt file).
+The list is quite extensive (see Aphelions.Frontier_Overhaul\FAQ\WEAPON\_CHANGES.txt).
 It's mostly weapon buffs for those that needed it, as well as some FO-exclusive mods that will not carry over into regular MP matches.
 All NPC weapons will now do the same damage as player weapons.

 Can I turn down the difficulty?